Lungro: Greek-Byzantine rite

 The first Eparchy by Greek Byzantine Rite of Italy connects the churches of the Arbëreshë and those of Constantinople.
 Established in 1919 at the behest of Pope Benedict XV's Eparchy of Lungro, the churches under its jurisdiction were from the province of Cosenza and beyond.
 The Mass and all the religious celebrations are performed in Greek, Albanian and, on rare occasions, Italian.

 Many difficulties had to be overcome in preserving religious identity given the constant attacks by the dominant culture.
 The Byzantine Rite follows the canon law of Orthodox, its own liturgical calendar and uses Oriental ceremonies.
 The Mass is that of Saint John Chrysostom, which is celebrated in the Greek language in solemn ceremonies and in the Albanian language in daily functions.
 The peculiarities of the Eastern rite are evident in sacred vestments, the veneration of holy icons as well as the Church's architecture.

-In the Byzantine Rite, Baptism (Pagëzim), Confirmation (Vërtetim) and Eucharist (Kungjimi) are administered together as Communion.
+In the Byzantine Rite, Baptism (Pagëzim), Confirmation (Vërtetim) and first Eucharist (Kungjimi) are administered (even for babies).
 The Holy Week (Java and Madhe) starts on the eve of Palm Sunday and ends on the eve of Easter Sunday (Pashkët).
 It is among the most important and evocative Byzantine liturgical calendar holidays.